OCA/purchase-workflow/product_supplierinfo_discount/README.rst

 ==================================

-This module allows to put a discount in the supplier info form, and propagate it to purchase orders, having two advantages over pricelists:
+This module allows to put a discount in the supplier info form, and propagate it to purchase order lines:

 * The discount is directly put on purchase orders instead of reducing the unit price.